thegr1ffyn/thegr1ffyn.github.io/data/blog/writeups/certifications/ecpptv2_examreview.md

 - [Pivoting Cheatsheet](https://www.sans.org/posters/pivot-cheat-sheet/)
 - [Red Team Notes](https://github.com/thegr1ffyn/Notes/blob/main/Red%20Team%20Notes.md)

 Overall, it was a fun exam.
-Dont OVERCOMPLICATE things, take multiple breaks and enjoy the exams.
+Don't OVERCOMPLICATE things, take multiple breaks, and enjoy the exams.
 The VPN connection used OpenVPN and it was very smooth and stable.
 If you know how to pivot properly and work your way around Windows/Linux boot2root machines then you should have little to no problem doing this exam.

 Lastly some **TIPS:**
 - **Screenshot EVERYTHING**.
 I mean, everything.
 Your commands, web pages, scans, any exploit code, etc. It will save you a LOT of time during the report.